-This was an "innovative" pilot study with objectives were to (1) assess the logistics associated with conducting a radio telemetry study of Pacific lamprey in the John Day River including developing capturing, tagging, holding, and tracking (i.e., fixed station and mobile tracking) protocols, (2) collect preliminary information on the migration behavior in the John Day River, and (3) collect preliminary information on the over-wintering and spawning habitats used by Pacific lamprey in the John Day River.
-Unfortunately, given the timing and one-year duration of the "Innovative Project" funding contract, only preliminary information on the migration behavior and over-wintering habitats was collected.
+This was an "innovative" pilot study with objectives to (1) assess the logistics associated with conducting a radio telemetry study of Pacific lamprey in the John Day River including developing capturing, tagging, holding, and tracking (i.e., fixed station and mobile tracking) protocols, (2) collect preliminary information on the migration behavior in the John Day River, and (3) collect preliminary information on the over-wintering and spawning habitats used by Pacific lamprey in the John Day River.
+Unfortunately, given the timing and one-year duration of the "innovative project" funding contract, only preliminary information on the migration behavior on the migration behavior and over-wintering habitats was collected.